andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/07-oslo_lifestyle.md

 When I try to think of how I would describe Oslo as compared to my expectation, *sleepy* is the first word that comes to mind.
 But it's not the right word.
-It's not sleepy, but it's also not the glinty skyscraper jungle you may come to expect of a European capital city.
-It's a
+It's not *sleepy*.
+But it's also not the glinty skyscraper jungle you may come to expect of a European capital city.
+It's a low(ish) slung town sitting in a valley minding its own business.

-After perusing the idea over many ales I decide on the term *casually modern*.

 It's a world class 21st century city but it doesn't make a fuss about it.
 It's a city where ___.
 It's a city where *shit just works*.

+After perusing the idea over many ales I decide on the term *casually modern*.

 To my surprise I'm amazed at how intimate Oslo feels.
 With a metropolitan population of 1.5 million, Oslo would slot 42nd in the US metro